seo/guide/README.md

 * site owners can display them on their sites

 ## Get your own newsletter
+* key medium properties: +summarizing, +medium bandwidth, -less user agency
 * be specialized, focus on high quality
-* create GREAT AND FRESH content for readers. summarize, provide new insights ans perspectives
+* create GREAT AND FRESH content for readers. summarize the news flow, provide new insights and perspectives
 * useful, actionable, entertaining, educational?

 ## Start your own podcast